inxi man page

-- - Adds vendor:product ID of each Graphics card. - Adds Xorg compositor, if found (always shows for Wayland systems). - For free drivers, adds OpenGL compatibility version number if available.
+- - Adds vendor:product ID of each device. - Adds Xorg compositor, if found (always shows for Wayland systems). - For free drivers, adds OpenGL compatibility version number if available.
 For nonfree drivers, the core version and compatibility versions are usually the same.
 Example: v: 3.3 Mesa 11.2.0 compat-v: 3.0 - If available, shows alternate: Xorg drivers.
-This means a driver on the default list of drivers Xorg automatically checks for the card, but which is not installed.
+This means a driver on the default list of drivers Xorg automatically checks for the device, but which is not installed.
 For example, if you have nouveau driver, nvidia would show as alternate if it was not installed.
-Note that alternate: does NOT mean you should have it, it's just one of the drivers Xorg checks to see if is present and loaded when checking the card.
+Note that alternate: does NOT mean you should have it, it's just one of the drivers Xorg checks to see if is present and loaded when checking the device.
 This can let you know there are other driver options.
 Note that if you have explicitly set the driver in xorg.conf, Xorg will not create this automatic check driver list. - If available, shows Xorg dpi ( s-dpi:) for the active Xorg Screen (not physical monitor).
 Note that the physical monitor dpi and the Xorg dpi are not necessarily the same thing, and can vary widely.

 - -xx -I